Categories of End Users in DBMS

 These are the users who occasionally access the database but they require different information each time.
 They use a sophisticated database query language basically to specify their request and are typically middle or level managers or other occasional browsers.
 These users learn very few facilities that they may use repeatedly from the multiple facilities provided by DBMS to access it.

-These are the users who basically make up a sizeable portion of database end users.
-The main job function revolves basically around constantly querying and updating the database for this we basically use a standard type of query known as canned transaction that have been programmed and tested.
+These are the users who basically make up a sizeable portion of database end-users.
+The main job function revolves basically around constantly querying and updating the database for this we basically use a standard type of query known as the canned transaction that has been programmed and tested.
 These users need to learn very little about the facilities provided by the DBMS they basically have to understand the users’ interfaces of the standard transaction designed and implemented for their use.
-The following tasks are basically performed by Naive end users:
+The following tasks are basically performed by Naive end-users:

 - The person who is working in the bank will basically tell us the account balance and post-withdrawal and deposits.